landlab/landlab/docs/dev_guide_install.rst

     $ pytest

-Note that this script will test whatever version of landlab you have installed, which may or may not be the one you are working on in your current working directory.
+Note that this will test whatever version of landlab you have installed, which may or may not be the one you are working on in your current working directory.
 These test will not work with numpy 1.14.